 Drugged driving is unlawful in Nevada even if the drugs themselves are legal or obtained through a doctor’s prescription.
-And unlike suspected drunk drivers, suspected drugged drivers are required to submit to a blood test following an arrest.
+And unlike suspected drunk drivers, suspected drugged drivers are required to submit to a blood test (rather than being able to choose between a blood or breath test).
 They also face additional charges such as illegal drug possession (NRS 453.336) if there are narcotics in the vehicle.

 In this article, our Las Vegas DUI lawyers discuss:

 - 1. What is driving under the influence of drugs in Nevada?

 - 2. Are blood tests required after an arrest?

 - 3. Will I go to jail?

 - 5. Can DUID get reduced to reckless driving?

 - 6. How can I fight the charges?

 - 7. Will immigrants be deported?

 - 8. When can I get my record sealed?